shivampradhan/azure-dp-100-my-notes/README.md

 # azure-dp-100-my-notes
-i have attached my notes from official documentation and notebooks and added them in 1 pdf and 3 notebooks
+i have attached my notes for the azure data scientist associate (dp-100) from official documentation and notebooks and added them in 1 pdf and 3 notebooks

 # Official Source
 this is the official page of dp-100 exam